lynnpepin/voxelnet/README.md

-# Voxelnet
+# Voxelnet (defunct)

+This is a project with the goal of re-implementing [VoxelNet (Zhou, Tuzel, 2018)](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhou_VoxelNet_End-to-End_Learning_CVPR_2018_paper.pdf).

 This is not finished!
 This is an implementation of Voxelnet without CUDA dependencies.
 Just Tensorflow 2.0 Keras.

-## Description

-This is a project with the goal of re-implementing [VoxelNet (Zhou, Tuzel, 2018)](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhou_VoxelNet_End-to-End_Learning_CVPR_2018_paper.pdf).

 Specifically, the goal is that this project: